stitchlang/stitch/Implementation.md

 ```

 With these combined features, maybe the language limits itself to only a few builtins, and the rest are imported?
 This could remove the need for prefixing all the builtins with `@`, only the fundamental builtins need the prefix.

+Note that I would expect most "generally useful" builtins to be included in the `stitch` repository and would get deployed by default.
+Excluding builtins would be an explicit decision to create a minimal interpreter.